APISENSE/docs/en/1.3.0/guide/dashboard/index.md

 ---------------

 1. __Sign up__:
 First of all you have to create an account.
-Some personal information like your username will be linked to your collects and shwon in our store.
-Chose it wisely !
+Some personal information like your username will be linked to your collects and shown in our store.
+Choose it wisely!

 2. __Create a collect__:
-Then you have to create a collect and set its name, description and optionaly your website.
-Those information will be used in our store to explain what you are planning to do with this collect.
-Again these are really important and must be filled carefully.
+Then you have to create a collect and set its name, description and optionally your website.
+These pieces of information will be used in our store to explain what you are planning to do with this collect.
+Again they are really important and must be filled carefully.

     <div class="alert alert-warning" role="alert">WARN: By default your collect is private so people won't be able to see it until you finish to write it.
 Remember to set it visible once it's ready!</div>

-    <div class="alert alert-info" role="alert">INFO: A unique identifier is created for your collect, it should look like PzeDd1r0nNtN8JdNNrlY and can be found at the end of the url on the dashboard of your collect.</div>
+    <div class="alert alert-info" role="alert">INFO: An unique identifier is created for your collect, it should look like PzeDd1r0nNtN8JdNNrlY and can be found at the end of the URL on the dashboard of your collect.</div>

 3. __Code it__:
-Last crutial step, you have to write your collect using our documentation.
+Last crucial step, you have to write your collect using our documentation.
 It should be quite easy and user friendly but if you're in trouble, you can contact us at [contact@apisense.com](contact@apisense.com)

 4. __Publish it__:
 First of all you have to create an account.
-Some personal information like your username will be linked to your collects and shwon in our store.
-Chose it wisely !
+Some personal information like your username will be linked to your collects and shown in our store.
+Chose it wisely!

 Create private collects
 -----------------------

-If you want to create collect only accessible by your communuty, you will need to let it private __and__ create your own application using your private access key.
-Doing so, people with your application will be able to see it in the store !
+If you want to create collect only accessible by your community, you will need to let it private __and__ create your own application using your private access key.
+Doing so, people with your application will be able to see it in the store.
 Open your profile settings and copy the key inside _Read only API Key_.
 See [how to use it here](../sdk)

 ## Retrieve your data